leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How long does it take for the gas bubble to be absorbed?

 ## intent: retinaltear-pathophysiology_causes_riskfactors-retina
-- Who are at risk of developing retinal tears?
+- How does a retinal tear develop?
-- Who gets retinal tears?
+- How can retinal tear develop?
-- Who is at risk of getting retinal tears?
+- Why do I get a retinal tear?
-- I have a family history of retinal detachment, will I get retinal tear?
+- How does retinal tear occur?
-- Do I have a higher risk if my family has a history of retinal detachment?
+- Is retinal tear always due to injury?
-- I have Marfan’s disease, am I at risk of having retinal tears?
+- If I hit my head accidentally, can I get a retinal tear?
-- Is myopia a risk for retinal tears?
+- What can retinal tear lead to?
-- Why do some people develop retinal tears?
+- Why does a retinal tear occur?
-- Is my risk of retinal tears higher when I get older?
+- What is the mechanism of retinal tear?
-- I had a knock to my head/eye, will I get a retinal tear?
+- Can a retinal tear happen suddenly?
-- Is retinal tear due to genetic issues?
+- I see a lot of floaters and flashing of light, is it a retinal tear?

 ## intent: retinaltear-pathophysiology_causes_riskfactors-retina_20
 - Who are at risk of developing retinal tears?